josephluck/helix/docs/README.md

 - Purely functional state, views and components
 - 100% type safety when paired with Typescript
-- Clean, concise API with little boilerplate
+- Clean, concise API with minimal boilerplate
 - Only a few, simple concepts to learn

 # Purity

 Helix is a built around functional programming concepts such as referential transparency and purity.
 This means that as a developer, you can be confident navigating, understanding and refactoring your code.

-Since Helix can be paired with many view libraries, we won't focus too much on the specifics of the HTML, although it'd be difficult to showcase Helix without it.
-We'll use [`yo-yo`](https://github.com/maxogden/yo-yo) for our examples, which is a simple view library that uses [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+Since Helix can be paired with many view libraries, the documentation doesn't focus too much on the specifics of the HTML, although it'd be difficult to showcase Helix without it.
+The [`yo-yo`](https://github.com/maxogden/yo-yo) library will be used in the examples, which is a simple view library that uses [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-Through the course of the documentation, we will discuss the three main concepts, models, routes and rendering, whilst looking at how we might build a simple [blog application](http://helix-blog.surge.sh) using Helix.
+Through the course of the documentation, the three main concepts; models, routes and rendering will be discussed in the context of a simple [blog application](http://helix-blog.surge.sh) using Helix.
 Take a peek at the [source code](http://github.com/josephluck/helix/tree/master/examples/blog) as you follow along.